GoogleCloudPlatform/compute-cassandra-python/README.md

  * `/var/log/cassandra/output.log` - Cassandra log

-1. Ensure that your firewall rule is enabled so that the Cassandra nodes are accessible with by both Thrift and CQL protocols.
+1. Ensure that your firewall rule is enabled so that the Cassandra nodes are accessible by both Thrift and CQL protocols.

 1. If you are having problems with Cassandra, then you can look for help on mailing lists, forums, Stack Overflow, or IRC.
 In other words, if the nodes